mirfanmcs/AI-Samples/UI-Chat-App/README.md

-# Azure OpenAI Simple UI Based Chat Application
+# Azure OpenAI UI Based Chat Application

 A modern web-based chat interface for Azure OpenAI with real-time streaming responses.
 Built with Flask backend and vanilla JavaScript frontend, featuring a clean separation of concerns and responsive design.